nominetresearch/microbit-networking-book-python/rockpaperscissors/rockpaperscissors.md

 Solutions
 ---------

-Solutions for this chapter can be found under microbit-networking-book-python/rockpaperscissors/code
+Solutions for this chapter can be found under [the GitHub Directory](/code).

 Resources
 ---------